javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 */!*
 ```

-If we're interested only in errors, then we can use `.catch(errorHandlingFunction)`, which is exactly the same as `.then(null, errorHandlingFunction)`.
+If we're interested only in errors, then we can use `null` as the first argument: `.then(null, errorHandlingFunction)`.
+Or we can use `.catch(errorHandlingFunction)`, which is exactly the same:

 ```js run